Arts, Sciences & Engineering

 D. Responsibilities of Chair and Board Members

-1) Responsibilities of the Chair:
+1. Responsibilities of the Chair:

-2) Responsibilities of All Board Members:
+2. Responsibilities of All Board Members:

 Faculty and student members of the Board on Academic Honesty will share as equally as possible in service on the Hearing Boards that are scheduled throughout the year.
 Board members are expected to be available to participate in hearings on the days and times established by the Chair and the Board Secretary.

-1) The “College Faculty Rules and Regulations” require that all cases of suspected academic dishonesty be reported to the Board on Academic Honesty through one of the Instructor Resolution processes or the Board Resolution process.
+- The “College Faculty Rules and Regulations” require that all cases of suspected academic dishonesty be reported to the Board on Academic Honesty through one of the Instructor Resolution processes or the Board Resolution process.
 Course instructors may not come to a private agreement with a student in a case of suspected academic dishonesty.
 Course instructors may not ask or allow a student to drop or withdraw from a course, or impose a penalty of any kind on a student through any means that fall outside of the procedures for reporting cases outlined below.
 The one exception is when an instructor, after meeting with a student about a suspected violation, is convinced that no violation was committed.
 In this situation, the case no longer counts as a suspected violation and does not need to be reported.

 Exam proctors (students, course instructors or staff members) who observe suspicious behavior during a quiz or exam, and teaching assistants who detect evidence of dishonest behavior in an assignment that they are grading must speak with the course instructor.
 They must provide a written report and all pertinent documentation to the instructor.
 The instructor must then follow established procedures for reporting the case.
 Originals of exams, lab reports, essays, homework or other written, electronic, recorded or visual work must be retained by the course instructor to submit with the case, and should not be returned to the student or students in question.
 In the case of suspected dishonesty during an oral presentation, the student’s electronic presentation and/or handouts should be retained by the instructor.

-a.
-If false information is given by a student in communications with any member of the Board on Academic Honesty, that member should alert the Chair of the Board, who will write up and submit the case on behalf of the Board using the Board Resolution process.
+- If false information is given by a student in communications with any member of the Board on Academic Honesty, that member should alert the Chair of the Board, who will write up and submit the case on behalf of the Board using the Board Resolution process.